ooples/pine_script_docs/source/language/Time_series.rst

 such as "simple" in the case of `timeframe.period <https://www.tradingview.com/pine-script-reference/v5/#var_timeframe{dot}period>`__.

-When you grasp how time series can be efficiently handled using Pine's syntax and its :ref:`execution model <PageExecutionModel>`, you can define complex calculations using just a few lines of Pine code.
+When you grasp how time series can be efficiently handled using Pine's syntax and its :ref:`execution model <PageExecutionModel>`, you can define complex calculations using little code.